pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

 -------------------------------------------------------------------------------

 Modify the graph to include points defined by points_sql.
-Using Dijkstra algorithm, return only the aggregate cost of the shortest path(s) found.
+Using Dijkstra algorithm, return only the aggregate cost of the shortest path found.

 The main characteristics are: